Those Magnificent Men in Their Flying Machines: Principal photography

 The film was photographed in 65 mm Todd-AO (which produces a 70 mm print once the sound tracks are added) by Christopher Challis.
 The head technical consultant during planning was Air Commodore Allen H. Wheeler from the Royal Air Force.
 Wheeler had previously restored a 1910-era Blériot with his son, and provided invaluable assistance in the restoration and recreation of period aircraft for the film.

 The camera platforms included a modified Citroën sedan, camera trucks, helicopters, and a flying rig constructed by Dick Parker.
 Parker had built it for model sequences in Strategic Air Command (1955).
 The rig consisted of two construction cranes and a hydraulically operated device to tilt and position a model, along with 200 ft (61 m) of cables.
 Parker's rig allowed actors to sit inside full-scale models suspended 50 ft (15 m) above the ground, yet provide safety and realism for staged flying sequences, with the sky realistically in the background.
 A further hydraulic platform did away with matte shots of aircraft in flight.
 The platform was large enough to mount an aircraft and Parker or stunt pilots could manipulate its controls for realistic bluescreen sequences.
 Composite photography was used when scenes called for difficult shots; these were completed at Pinewood Studios.
 Some shots were created with rudimentary cockpits and noses grafted to an Alouette helicopter.
 One scene over Paris was staged with small models when Paris refused an overflight.
 However, for the majority of flying scenes, full-scale flying aircraft were employed.

+Editor Gordon Stone died in a car crash during post production and had to be replaced by Anne Cotes.